-Following are some differential diagnoses of musculoskeletal lower back pain
+Differential diagnoses of musculoskeletal back pain

-How Musculoskeletal Back Pain is diagnosed?
+How is musculoskeletal back pain diagnosed?

 Movements of the back are observed by the physician.
-If the physician considers necessary, he can order the radiological investigations of the back including X-Ray, CT scan or MRI according to the degree of the disease and patient’s condition.
+If the physician considers necessary, he/she can ask for radiological investigations of the back including X-Ray, CT scan or MRI according to the degree of the disease and patient’s condition.

 - Occupational therapy.

-- Acupuncture and acupressure
+- Acupuncture and acupressure.

-- Relaxation techniques
+- Relaxation techniques.

 - Osteopathic manipulation.

-- Chiropractic care
+- Chiropractic care.

-- Therapeutic massage by the trained person
+- Therapeutic massage by the trained person.

-- Use of back support belt to provide extra support to the spinal column and back muscles
+- Use of back support belt to provide extra support to the spinal column and back muscles.